 - With thrombus at or near the intended site of implant, or documented evidence of venous thrombus in the vessels through which access to the defect is gained unless the individual is protected with other embolic protection devices such as a vena cava filter; or

 - Whose anatomy would interfere with other intracardiac or intravascular structures, such as valves or pulmonary veins should a septal occluder be used; or

 - With an intra-cardiac mass or vegetation; or

-- Unable to take anti-platelet or anticoagulant medications such as aspirin, heparin, or warfarin, successfully prior to device placement; or
+- Unable to take anti-platelet or anticoagulant medications such as aspirin, heparin, or warfarin; or

 - Whose vasculature is inadequate to accommodate a septal occlusion device.

-All other devices or uses are considered experimental and investigational and, therefore, non-covered because the safety and/or effectiveness of this service cannot be established by the available published peer-reviewed literature.
+All other devices or uses not meeting the criteria as indicated in this policy is considered experimental/investigational and, therefore, non-covered because the safety and/or effectiveness of this service cannot be established by the available published peer-reviewed literature.